ICE Cross Infinity Championship: Title history

 The championship, which is situated at the top of Ice Ribbon's championship hierarchy, was introduced as the ICE×60 Championship on December 23, 2008, when Seina defeated Makoto in the finals of a tournament to become the inaugural champion.
 Seina was the first champion in the title's history.
 Tsukasa Fujimoto holds the record for most reigns, with seven.
 Fujimoto also holds the record for the longest reign in the title's history at 615 days, achieved on her fourth reign.
 Maki Narumiya holds the record for the shortest reign with her only reign lasting 12 days.

 The championship's original name referred to its weight limit of 60 kg, which was abolished in July 2013.
 To reflect the change, the title was renamed the ICE×∞ (ICE Cross Infinity) Championship on August 12, 2013.
 Time limits for championship matches were also raised from the original 20 minutes to 30 minutes; in the event of a time limit draw, the title is vacated.

 Like most professional wrestling championships, the title is won as a result of a scripted match.
-There have been a total of thirty-five reigns shared among twenty-one different wrestlers.
-The current champion is Satsuki Totoro who is in her first reign.
+There have been a total of thirty-nine reigns shared among twenty-four different wrestlers.
+Yuki Mashiro is the current champion in her first reign.

 Vacant title tournament (2022)

-Tsukushi Haruka vacated the title on May 4, 2022 prior of her retirement from professional wrestling.
+Tsukushi Haruka vacated the title on May 4, 2022, prior of her retirement from professional wrestling.
 A tournament to crown a new champion took place between May 28 and June 26, 2022.